davidgiven/fluxengine/README.md

 License
 -------

-Everything here _except the contents of the `dep` directory_ is © 2019 David
+Everything here _except the contents of the `dep` directory_ is © 2022 The
-Given and is licensed under the MIT open source license.
+FluxEngine Authors (mostly me, David Given; see the VCS history for the other people) and is licensed under the MIT open source license.
 Please see [COPYING](COPYING) for the full text.
 The tl;dr is: you can do what you like with it provided you don't claim you wrote it.